ester-t-s/graetzlfarben/README.md

 For use in public settings, Grätzlfarben can be run in "kiosk mode", which offers a single print button instead of download buttons for the postcard images.
 Only printing the postcard front (the treemap visualizaton) is supported in kiosk mode -- it is assumed that postcards pre-printed with the back side are provided on site.

-To activate kiosk mode in the app, append the `?kiosk` url parameter *before* the `#` sign in the url, like so:
+To activate kiosk mode in the app, append the `?kiosk` url parameter *before* the `#` sign in the url, for example:

 ```
 http://localhost:5173/?kiosk#13/48.20996/16.3704
 ```

-You can start most browsers in ki osk mode, which causes the app to be displayed in full screen, disables any user interface elements, and supports printing without showing a dialog.
+You can start most browsers in kiosk mode, which causes the app to be displayed in full screen, disables any user interface elements, and supports printing without showing a dialog.
 E.g. for Firefox, the command to launch the app in kiosk mode would be:

 ```
 "C:\Program Files\Mozilla Firefox\firefox.exe" -kiosk -private-window https://cartolab.at/graetzlfarben/?kiosk